rockettheme/docs/Docs/joomla/templates/afterburner2/faq.md

 #### What is Gantry?

-Gantry is, as a basic definition, A framework used for assembling, building and maintaining a RocketTheme template.
+Gantry is, as a basic definition, a framework used for assembling, building and maintaining a RocketTheme template.
 It is an advanced platform for dramatically extending the capabilities of the entire theming system of Joomla.

 [More Details...][gantry]